SEMINAR PAPER

 A LOOK AT THE INTERSECTION OF CITY AND HEALTH WITHIN THE SCOPE OF ONE HEALTH AND TRANSHUMANISM

-City and health are concepts directly related to each other.
-Rapid and unplanned urbanization not only directly affects human health but also endangers the lives of not only humans but also animals and the entire ecosystem with the destruction it creates in nature.
-This is a subject that urban studies do not focus on much for some reason, but perhaps with COVID, we felt and experienced the vital bond between the city and health again.
-Cities are extremely suitable places for the spread of epidemics, and modern urban planning is responsible for this.
+City and health are concepts that are directly related to each other.
+Rapid and unplanned urbanization not only directly affects human health but also endangers the lives of humans, animals, and the entire ecosystem due to the destruction it causes in nature.
+This is a topic that urban studies have, for some reason, not focused on much, but perhaps with COVID-19, we have felt and experienced the vital bond between the city and health once again.
+Cities are highly conducive to the spread of epidemics, and modern urban planning is partly responsible for this.

-When examining cities and their development and trying to combine this with health, we must also take into account societies and their social, cultural, political, technological, and economic integrity and conditions.
-This is exactly where this study, prepared on behalf of One Health and Transhumanism, came to life.
-While One Health aims to bring integrity to the inevitable unity between humans, animals, and the environment in the name of health, transhumanism offers a broad perspective on the progress of humanity and focuses on the relationship between humans, non-humans, and the environment in the future.
-While we urban scientists establish all these future relationships, for some reason we ignore the issue of health.
-In fact, life can only progress as long as there is health.
+When examining cities and their development, and trying to link this with health, we must also consider the social, cultural, political, technological, and economic integrity and conditions of societies.
+This is precisely where this study, prepared in the context of One Health and Transhumanism, comes into play.
+While One Health aims to establish unity between humans, animals, and the environment in the name of health, transhumanism offers a broader perspective on humanity’s progress, focusing on the future relationship between humans, non-humans, and the environment.
+In urban studies, we often establish these future relationships but, for some reason, tend to overlook the issue of health.
+In reality, life can only progress as long as health is maintained.

-While technology has many negative effects on health, it also has positive effects; we can also say this for cities.
-While the city contains unlimited opportunities for humans in many dimensions, it also creates a living space full of health hazards; all of these are topics worth examining in the name of urban studies.
-This also brings to the fore the distinction between rural areas and cities, and today we are perhaps worried that this distinction will disappear.
-The human population is increasing, already intense cities are getting bigger, and all this progress creates consequences that dominate nature and thus endanger human, animal, and environmental health.
+While technology has many negative effects on health, it also has positive effects—this is true for cities as well.
+While cities offer unlimited opportunities for humans in many ways, they also create environments full of health hazards.
+These are all important issues to explore in the context of urban studies.
+This also brings to the forefront the distinction between rural areas and cities, and today we may be concerned that this distinction is disappearing.
+The human population is increasing, cities are expanding, and all this progress creates consequences that dominate nature and, in turn, endanger human, animal, and environmental health.

-We are transhumans; we have already gone beyond being simple humans with our superhuman skills, especially those adapted to urban life, and the tools, devices, and machines we use.
-What about our health?
-In all this development, most of us do not realize that our health is dedicated to urban life and that we sacrifice it for the sake of living in cities.
-This is the essence of the work being done on behalf of One Health and Transhumanism, and this issue should be a new focus for urban studies.
+We are transhumans; we have already transcended being mere humans with our superhuman skills, especially those adapted to urban life, and the tools, devices, and machines we use.
+But what about our health?
+Amidst all this development, most of us fail to realize that our health is sacrificed for urban life.
+This is the essence of the work being done on behalf of One Health and Transhumanism, and it should become a new focus within urban studies.

 MODERN CITY AND HEALTH